IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 10- Weather Station/readme.md

 ![getIP2-WS](https://user-images.githubusercontent.com/22579849/32729188-cb8e560c-c837-11e7-9e5a-a0fd2dc080a6.JPG) <br />

 ### Results
-After all of our work, the Intel Galileo should be displaying temperature and UVindex correctly on the LCD screen.
+After all of our work, the Intel Galileo should be displaying temperature and UVindex correctly on the LCD screen. <br />
 ![FinalAssembled-WS](https://user-images.githubusercontent.com/22579849/32729554-0d581f54-c839-11e7-999c-7cc947be4bbe.jpg) <br />
 To test if the webserver is working, connect a device to the wireless network.
 Then open a web browser and enter the Galileo's IP address into the address bar.
-A website should be displayed, that looks something like this...
+A website should be displayed, that looks something like this...<br />
 ![Connecting-WS](https://user-images.githubusercontent.com/22579849/32729189-cba41690-c837-11e7-9bc4-54398665a13c.JPG) <br />

 ### Exploratory Questions